 Prior to CFT, Ms. Bull was Vice President and Treasurer of Texas Instruments, where she was employed for over 25 years.
-In her role as Vice President and Treasurer she led strategic financial, investment, operational, and HR/DEI initiatives in progressive roles, working in multiple locations in Texas and in Asia across eight countries.
+In her role as Vice President and Treasurer she led strategic financial, investment, operational, and people development initiatives in progressive roles, working in multiple Texas locations and in Asia across eight countries.
 She was TI's first female Vice President in Finance, Treasury, and Asia regional roles and worked with billion dollar and smaller entities/organizations in multiple capacities.